JuroOravec/crawlee-one/packages/crawlee-one/docs/development/llm-extraction-flow.md

 }
 ```

-When the handler retrieves a result, the key is deleted (pop semantics) so the same request is not processed twice.
+When the handler retrieves a result, it is popped from KVS (deleted) and cached in process memory (LRU-bounded, max 500 entries).
+Popping avoids unbounded KVS growth across many pages.
+The cache keeps results available for the current handler run (e.g. multi-extraction) or if the same request is retried after a failure (e.g. pushData throws, request reclaimed).
+We do not delete cache entries on read — multiple accesses to the same extractionId are expected.
+Worst case only the current actor process memory grows, not the shared KVS.

 ---